Worst-Case VCG Redistribution Mechanism Design Based on the Lottery Ticket Hypothesis: Abstract

 \section{Abstract}

 We study worst-case VCG redistribution mechanism design for the public project problem.
-For VCG redistribution mechanisms, allocation follows the VCG mechanism.
-The mechanism design task is only on setting the payments, subject to strategy-proofness and the non-deficit constraint, while maximizing the worst-case allocative efficiency ratio.
+The mechanism design task comes down to designing a payment function that maximizes the worst-case allocative efficiency ratio.

-We use a multilayer perceptron (MLP) with {\sc ReLU} activation to model the payment function.
-Given a neural network represented payment function, we use mixed integer programming (MIP) to solve for the worst-case type profiles that maximally violate the mechanism design constraints.
+We propose a suite of techniques for worst-case mechanism design via neural networks.
+We use a multilayer perceptron (MLP) with {\sc ReLU} activation to model the payment function and use mixed integer programming (MIP) to solve for the worst-case type profiles that maximally violate the mechanism design constraints.
 We collect these worst-case type profiles and use them as training samples to train toward better worst-case mechanisms.

-In practice, we require a tiny network structure for MIP to scale.
+In practice, we require a tiny neural network structure for the above approach to scale.
 The Lottery Ticket Hypothesis~\cite{Frankle19:Lottery} states that a large network is likely to contain a ``winning ticket'' -- a much smaller subnetwork that ``won the initialization lottery'', which makes its training particularly effective.
 Motivated by this hypothesis, we train a large network and prune it into a tiny subnetwork (i.e., ``draw'' a ticket).
-We run MIP-based worst-case training on the drawn subnetwork and evaluate the training result's worst-case performance (i.e., ``scratch'' the ticket).
-If the subnetwork can not achieve good worst-case performance, then we record the type profiles that cause the current draw to be bad.
+We run MIP-based worst-case training on the drawn subnetwork and evaluate the resulting mechanism's worst-case performance (i.e., ``scratch'' the ticket).
+If the subnetwork does not achieve good worst-case performance, then we record the type profiles that cause the current draw to be bad.
 To draw again, we restore the large network to its initial weights and prune using recorded type profiles from earlier draws (i.e., redraw from the original ticket pot while avoiding drawing the same ticket twice).
-With a large enough initial network and a large enough number of draws, we expect to eventually encounter a winning ticket -- a tiny trainable subnetwork that leads to effective training for our worst-case mechanism design task.

-Lastly, a by-product of multiple ticket draws is an ensemble of mechanisms with different worst cases, which often improves the worst-case performance further.
+We expect to eventually encounter a tiny subnetwork that leads to effective training for our worst-case mechanism design task.
+Lastly, a by-product of multiple ticket draws is an ensemble of mechanisms with different worst cases, which improves the worst-case performance further.